olukukoyi/Leet-Code-Solutions/README.md

 # Leet-Code-Solutions
 The solutions to all the leet code problems I solved

 These are in depth solutions to leet code problems.
-I completed majority of the Linked List, Trees and Graphing probles for blind 75
+I completed majority of the Linked List, Trees and Graphing problems for blind 75

 There are comments that break down the code and logic.
 I try to go into detail and break everything down so anyone can understand it.